 2. Responsibility:

 a.
 It is the responsibility of all employees to aid the Employer in maintaining a work environment free from discrimination, including sexual harassment.
 Therefore, it is the responsibility of each employee, including supervision and management, to immediately report any instances of discriminatory harassment to the proper authority (see Complaint Procedure, Section 2.04).
-Any employee who observes any conduct that may constitute discriminatory harassment of any City employee, but fails to report same, may be subject to disciplinary action.
+Any employee who observes any conduct that may constitute discriminatory harassment of any Health Department employee, but fails to report same, may be subject to disciplinary action.

 b.
 It is further the responsibility of each supervisor to ensure that all employees who report to the supervisor are aware of the policy against discriminatory harassment, that they are aware of the complaint and reporting procedures, and that they are aware of the consequences of engaging in discriminatory harassment.